December 1st, 2020

 Realizing the vision of high-quality, cost-effective care management

 It doesn’t take a leap of faith to believe that additional touch points for patients with chronic conditions between office visits might improve their care.
 But many providers who have tried to launch CCM or other care management programs in-house have found it difficult to operationalize and finance them.
 To overcome these barriers, providers now have a better option: a scalable care management model that combines technology with experienced nursing staff who care for patients across multiple practices and organizations.
 As the data in this paper demonstrate, this kind of program can make it cost-effective and time-effective to do the right thing for your patients.
-To calculate the expected impact of this care management model on your healthcare organization, contact us
+To calculate the expected impact of this care management model on your healthcare organization, contact us.

 About Signallamp

 Signallamp Health is the execution arm of population health.
 Signallamp’s technology platform enables its distributed workforce of nurses to partner with the same care team each day and longitudinally support the same panel of patients.
 Signallamp’s dedicated nursing resources target untapped sources of revenue, drive ancillary services and help you succeed in value- based programs by engaging patients in their health and delivering better health outcomes.
-For more information visit https://signallamphealth.com/
+For more information visit https://www.signallamphealth.com/

 Contact Us to Get Started